-\emph{Summary and discussion}--- We have analytically establish a symmetry-protected correspondence between the Hamiltonian band topology and the Liouvillian spectral topology, as well as its further connection to the LSE, in Lindblad descriptions with the Hamiltonian and jump operators respecting the same chiral symmetry.
-The explicit correspondence is demonstrated in a prototypical model obeying the symmetry of Eq.~\eqref{eq:symmetry_T} in parameter space; nonetheless, numerically we find that such correspondence remains valid even in the presence of long-range hoppings that breaks this parameter symmetry, as demonstrated in Supplemental Materials~\cite{SuppMat}.
-Besides, we note chiral-asymmetric dissipative processes can also lead to nontrivial $W_0$ and corresponding LSE.
+\emph{Summary and discussion}--- We have analytically established a symmetry-protected correspondence between the Hamiltonian band topology and the Liouvillian spectral topology, as well as its further connection to the LSE, in Lindblad descriptions with the Hamiltonian and jump operators respecting the same chiral symmetry.
+The explicit correspondence is demonstrated in a prototypical model obeying the symmetry of Eq.~\eqref{eq:symmetry_T} in parameter space; nonetheless, numerically we find that such correspondence remains valid even in the presence of long-range hoppings that break this parameter symmetry, as demonstrated in Supplemental Materials~\cite{SuppMat}.
+Besides, we note that chiral-asymmetric dissipative processes can also lead to nontrivial $W_0$ and corresponding LSE.
 However, they are independent from the Hamiltonian band topology, as numerically demonstrated in the End Matter and analytically derived in Supplemental Materials~\cite{SuppMat}.
 Furthermore, we also reveal the crucial role of spatial parity in determining the exact correspondence between Liouvillian spectral winding and LSE.
 An extension with two hardcore bosons verifies the correspondence in the multi-particle scenario, as demonstrated in the end of Supplemental Materials~\cite{SuppMat}.
 These findings not only bridge the two distinct topological structures through symmetry protection, but also unveil the closed Hamiltonian topology as a governing principle and controlling method for the spectral and spatial organization of open quantum dynamics.
 Experimentally, the Hamiltonian and unidirectional dissipation in our model can be implemented with ultracold atoms in optical lattices~\cite{ Jaksch_2003, PhysRevLett.111.185301, PhysRevLett.111.185302, JDalibard_1985, PhysRevA.82.063605}, trapped-ion setups~\cite{PhysRevLett.77.4728,harrington2022engineered} and superconducting qubits~\cite{mi2024stable}, offering a route for realizing topologically programmed steady states through our formalism.

-\emph{Acknowledgment.}--- We acknowledge helpful discussion with Jiawei Zhang and Yu-Min Hu.
-This work is supported by the National Natural Science Foundation of China (Grant No. 12474159) and the Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2504003 and GDZX2504006).
+\emph{Acknowledgment.}--- We acknowledge helpful discussion with Yu-Min Hu.
+This work is supported by the National Natural Science Foundation of China (Grants No. 12474159 and No. 12304315) and the Guangdong Provincial Quantum Science Strategic Initiative (Grants No. GDZX2504003 and GDZX2504006).

 \begingroup \makeatletter \@gobblethree \makeatother